wilzxl/Database-Project/README.md

 Some functions are designed, including login, logout, register as users, get admin previlege, query player and team information, query score of any specific game, etc.

+UML.jpg is the relational database schema.

+NOTE: The web version uses TOMCAT 8.0 and css-bootstrap.